Here’s Why an Engineer Might Get Sued and What You Can Do About It

 - Setting aside a few hours everyday to review your designs;

-- Having other colleagues check your work through a peer review system or hiring an independent consultant to do so if possible; and
+- Having other colleagues check your work through a peer review system or hiring an independent contractor to do so if possible; and

 - Developing proper communication and reporting protocols for all roles when issues arise.